 Science depends on the power and leisure provided by civilization, in order to develop the critical infrastructure of logic, mathematics, physics, chemistry, etc. The entire scientific enterprise develops hierarchically; more specialized fields are built out of blocks provided by more fundamental fields.
 You may dislike science because it depends on civilization, but the same can be said of modern art.
 Should Jasper Johns' paintings be destroyed because he used acrylic, which is a type of plastic?

 Pythagorean geometry hasn't changed in 2,500 years, regardless of whether it was useful to the many power structures that have come and gone since then.
 The power structure of ancient Greece is long gone, but their geometry is still with us.
 It was always true, and it will remain true after humanity disappears.
-That's why we include Pythagorean proofs in our
+That's why we include Pythagorean proofs in our messages to extraterrestrials.

 Of course science has intensified humanity's ethical problems.
 No one is saying otherwise.
 That's what I mean when I say science has revealed disturbing truths.
 Science both requires power, and enables power.
 It's a positive feedback, and positive feedback is notoriously hard to control, as we're currently discovering with climate change.
 Power could be directed towards egalitarian aims, but that's determined by ethics, not science.
 As I said previously, humans could turn out to be great at science but lousy at ethics.
 On the other hand, there's no scientific proof that humanity has to use its power to destroy itself.
 In the absence of intergalactic distress calls, E.O.Wilson's claim that intelligence tends to snuff itself out remains merely his (and my) OPINION.